-A marine cleanup crew, which discovered the remains Wednesday, also found shreds of blue jeans and a small amount of money.
+A marine cleanup crew discovered the remains in Channahon, Illinois, last week along with shreds of blue jeans and a small amount of money.

-Channahon is also 15 miles from Plainfield, Illinois, where Lisa Stebic was last seen in April 2007.
+Others had suspected the remains could be those of Lisa Stebic.
+Channahon is 15 miles from Plainfield, Illinois, where Stebic was last seen in April 2007.

-On the day she went missing, she petitioned a court to have her husband, Craig, evicted from their Plainfield home.
+On the day she disappeared, she petitioned a court to have her husband, Craig, evicted from their Plainfield home.
 Craig Stebic told police he was working in the backyard when his 37-year-old wife left home about 6 p.m., taking her cell phone and purse.